 Paul, Smith & Blumberg (2010) developed Quality Circle.
-Participants had to create an anti-bullying taskforce and, with guidance, go through problem-solving exercises over a limited/short/longer period of time.
+Participants had to create an anti-bullying taskforce and with guidance go through problem-solving exercise over a period of time.
 The process involved identifying key issues, analysing problems and generating solutions in a series of themed workshops.
-Their work-shops spanned over 12 weeks: Week 1: Introduction and Discussion (information session and recorded discussion about bullying and cyberbullying).
+Their workshops spanned over 12 weeks: Week 1: Introduction and Discussion (information session and recorded discussion about bullying and cyberbullying).
 Week 2: Problem Identification (Students collect information from a range of sources by conducting a whole school survey).
 Week 3: Problem Analysis (students develop thought shower of initial ideas for the possible solutions).
 Week 4: Solution Formation (students complete a school opinion poll and collect votes for their ideas).
 Week 5: Presentation Preparation (students prepare a group video for senior teaching staff to view).
-Week 6: Presentation Delivery (students hear the panel decision to reject, consider or approve their project idea).
+Week 6: Presentation Delivery (students hear the panel decision to reject, consider or approve project idea).
 Week 7: Project Planning (all members of the group collaborate on the project as a combined effort).
-Week 8: Project Preparation (group organises practical aspects, develops resources, and designs materials).
-Week 9: Project Delivery

-(group undertakes initial stages of project idea and completes ongoing work).
-Week 10: Project Assessment (group reviews progress on project, compiles information gained and analyses problems).
-Week 11: Class Presentation (group prepares a script about project work to deliver to student peers during lessons).
+Week 8: Project Preparation (group organise practical aspects, develop resources, and design materials).
+Week 9: Project Delivery (group undertake initial stages of project idea and complete ongoing work).
+Week 10: Project Assessment (group review progress on project, compile information gained and analyse problems).
+Week 11: Class Presentation (group prepares a script about project work to deliver during lesson time to student peers).
 Week 12: Presentation Delivery (complete class presentation, group debrief and evaluation of participation in Quality Circles).

-Projects that were proposed by groups were as follows (Paul, Smith & Blumberg, 2010: 161-162): creating private rooms for victims, bullies and parents, designing a mail box for students to report problems, organising a new lunch time queue system in the canteen; creating a verbal bullying dictionary, setting up IT support for students to pass on emails of cyberbullying; conducting a survey on prank calling; establishing a friendship themed film club and conducting an undercover report about cyberbullying.
+Projects, that were proposed by groups, were as follows (Paul, Smith & Blumberg, 2010: 161-162): creating private rooms for victims, bullies and parents, design a mail box for students to report problems, organize a new lunch time queue system in the canteen; create a verbal bullying dictionary, set up IT support for students to pass on emails of cyberbullying; a survey on prank calling; a friendship themed film club and conduct an undercover report about cyberbullying.
 Collectively, they decided on: security spot checks, bag searches and handheld metal detectors, they proposed scanning the classrooms for Bluetooth devices, free phone number for offensive text messages to be passed on, school assemblies, after school activities for bullies and victims together, safe places for vulnerable students.
-In interviews, students emphasised the prevalence of verbal bullying - they have verbal matches that are not perceived as bullying behaviour.
+In interviews, students emphasized the prevalence of verbal bullying - they have verbal matches that are not perceived as bullying behaviour.
 What was perceived as wrong was hacking into and misusing personal accounts on the computer or mobile phone.
 Again, general attitude towards cyberbullying was dismissive, it was not generally regarded as bullying, more of a nuisance, as was "prank calling".
 Sending video and picture content was perceived as entertainment and was frequently reported (Paul, Smith & Blumberg, 2010: 162-163).